The Best Affordable Running Shoes in 2018

 - Great for those with sensitive Achilles’ tendon

-- Neutral arch can be hard for people with a high arch or flat feet
+- Neutral arch can be hard for people with flat feet

 The Best Discontinued Running Shoes

-In this article, we’ll break down a number of the best discontinued running shoes so that you’ll know what to be on the lookout for.
-We’ll break down our reviews into discontinued running shoes available in the spring/summer and those that start to go on sale in the fall/winter.
+In this article, we’ll break down the discontinued version of the most popular running shoes.
+Most of these running shoes get updated in either the spring or fall, so we’ll break down our reviews into those that go on sale in the spring/summer and those that start to go on sale in the fall/winter.

 Our reviews are for the most recent discontinued model of that particular running shoe.
 Depending on the time of year, you may or may not be able to find them in all sizes and colors.
 Often, you’ll have to sacrifice your favorite color to find the right size.

-The running shoes listed here typically get updated in the spring, so look for them to start appearing on sale between April and early June.
-Often these get sold out fairly quickly – so you’ll have a harder time finding these shoes on sale in the late fall through early spring.
+The running shoes listed here get updated in the spring, so look for them to start appearing on sale between April and early June.
+Often these get sold out fairly quickly – so you’ll have a harder time finding them on sale in the late fall through winter.